rahman-samiur/CancelVoice_Privacy-Preserving_Voice_Anonymization/README.md

-# CancelVoice: Privacy-Preserving Voice Authentication
+# CancelVoice: Privacy-Preserving Voice Anonymization

 CancelVoice is a research system for privacy-preserving voice authentication using adversarially trained generative models and diffusion-based privacy filters.
 The goal is to protect speaker identity during authentication without compromising the utility of the voice signal — enabling secure, anonymized voice-based access control.